Luni-4/random_works/README.md

 A bunch of stuff made for exams and personal projects.

-The *script* directory contains the shell scripts which I've used to install my software on Ubuntu.
+The *script* directory contains the scripts used to install software or modify files on my OS.

-**WATCH OUT: BESIDES SCRIPT DIRECTORY, ALL THE OTHER FILES ARE INCOMPLETE AND BUGGED.
+**WATCH OUT: EXCEPT FOR THE FILES INTO THE SCRIPT DIRECTORY, THE OTHERS CAN BE INCOMPLETE OR BUGGED.
 USE AT YOUR OWN RISK!**